IamNator/go-flow/README.md

 - `-d, --dir` - Directory containing flow files (default: `flow`)
 - `-n, --flow` - Flow name (file name without extension)
 - `-v, --var` - Override flow variable (format: `key=value`)
-- `-e, --export_path` - Directory (or explicit file path) for exported `save` variables.
-If you pass a directory, go-flow writes timestamped files like `2025-11-07T18:42:41Z.json` inside it (default directory: `go-flow/exports/`).
+- `-e, --export` - Toggle default export behavior for every step; once enabled, any step that calls `save` (and does not explicitly set `export: false`) will write captured variables to `--export_path`.

-> Go-flow creates the default `go-flow/exports/` directory on demand, but you can point `--export_path` anywhere else (directory or filename) if you prefer a different location.
+- `-ep, --export_path` - Directory (or explicit file path) for exported `save` variables.
+Directories are created only if at least one step exports data; otherwise nothing is touched.
+If go-flow cannot write to the chosen path, it prints the JSON to stdout so you still get the captured values (default path: `go-flow/exports/` generating timestamped filenames like `2025-11-07T18:42:41Z.json`).

 #### `go-flow new`